ABHAY-100/evnt/Readme.md

 ## Conclusion

-**evnt.** is dedicated to revolutionizing the event management process for organizations or individuals by automating essential tasks.
+**evnt.** is dedicated to revolutionizing the event management process for organizations or individuals by automating the process  of adding the participants to groups.
 Our tool empowers event organizers to concentrate on creating impactful and memorable events while minimizing administrative challenges.

 <br/>